 All this means you will find plenty of gay couples wandering the streets of Lisbon, posing for photos next to colorful doorways, getting cozy in any one of delightful cafés and just generally making the most of life.
 Throw into the mix all those gorgeous Portuguese bodies, boutique fashion stores and art galleries, plenty of sunshine and various day-trips to vineyards/beaches/castles and you begin to understand why so many gays are flocking to Lisbon.

 Gay Lisbon Guide: The Essential Guide To LGBT Travel In Lisbon Portugal

 Naturally being gay does not define which attraction most of us will want to see when traveling and – generally speaking – queer travelers will simply want to check out the top things to see in Lisbon during the day!
 Lisbon is a very safe city, but still, all travelers should take caution in crowded areas or at night in bars with valuables.

-There is so much to do here – but we found our favorite memories were tanning at the beach, drinking wine in a gorgeous street-side cafe or getting lost only to find beauty in the strangest of places.
-Still – it helps to have some kind of idea what is going on, so here are our must-see attractions in Lisbon that you should not miss!
+There is so much to do here – but we found our favorite memories were tanning poolside at the Late Birds Hotels, drinking wine in a gorgeous street-side cafe or getting lost only to find beauty in the strangest of places.
+Still – it helps to have some kind of idea of what is going on, so here are our must-see attractions in Lisbon that you should not miss!

-- Jeronimos Monastery – An stunning former monastery shoreline of Belém where monks used to pray daily for the King’s soul.
-Built in the late gothic style, it is now a UNESCO World Heritage Site, along with the nearby Tower of Belém.
+- Jeronimos Monastery – A stunning former monastery shoreline of Belém where monks used to pray daily for the King’s soul.
+Built-in the late gothic style, it is now a UNESCO World Heritage Site, along with the nearby Tower of Belém.

 - Bairro Alto – Explore this bohemian neighborhood – which along with being home to much of the gay nightlife in Lisbon, is an opulent area with bright color and romantic streets to explore by day.